marmelab/react-admin/doc/3.8/List.md

 ![Filter Live Search](./img/filter-live-search.gif)

 The filter sidebar is not a form.
-Therefore, if your users need to enter complex filters, you'll have to recreate a filter form using react-final-form (see the [Filter on submit](#filter-on-submit) section above for an example).
+Therefore, if your users need to enter complex filters, you'll have to recreate a filter form using react-final-form (see the [Filter on submit](#building-a-custom-filter) section below for an example).
 However, if you only need one text input with a filter-as-you-type behavior, you'll find the `<FilterLiveSearch>` component convenient.

 It outputs a form containing a single `<SearchInput>`, which modifies the page filter on change.
 That's usually what users expect for a full-text filter. `<FilterLiveSearch>` only needs a `source` field.